Update for 2018: Best Stain for an Old Deck

 Once the deck dries choose the best stain for an old deck.
 Because old wood decks are extremely dried out, a wood stain the conditions the wood is essential.
 We use stains like Armstrong Clark for an old deck.
 This type of wood stain contains non-drying penetrating oils that help rejuvenate the wood cells.
 These conditioning oils stay deep in the wood to replace the wood’s lost natural oils.

 The stain also contains drying oils that separate from the conditioning oils.
 These drying oils remain on the exposed surface to cure locking in the conditioning oils and providing a layer of protection against weathering.
-This conditioning of the wood’s cellular structure and weather protection are the key to reviving an older wood deck.
+This conditioning of the wood’s cellular structure and weather protection are the keys to reviving an older wood deck.

 Maintain Every 2 Years